GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/README.md

-# Molecule workshop steps
+# Molecule workshop lessons

 Here you find the lessons where we start the parts of our workshops from.

-Most of the steps are also the target of their previous step.
+Most of the lessons are also the target of their previous lessons.

 * [Lesson 1](./LESSON1.md)
 * [Lesson 2](./LESSON2.md)